Hombre2014/ToDoList/README.md

 ### Usage

 - Clone the repository using "`git clone git@github.com:Hombre2014/ToDoList.git`"
-- Change directory into the project folder `cd todolist`
+- Change directory into the project folder `cd ToDoList`
 - Run `npm install`
 - Run `npm start`
 - A new browser will open automatically with application loaded